.

 In the South highway 441 was another more northern route through Georgia which was replaced by Interstate 75; altering the local impact of those visiting the south from Ohio, Michigan, and Wisconsin.
 No different than the once great highways route-66 and the Lincoln highway 50 leading Westward to California.
 We experienced the completion of the interstates and it is now rare for a new generation of travelers to deviate onto the older byways.

-When in no particular hurry I continue to search the trail of decaying and lost businesses that remain – they are apparent for those interested.
+When in no particular hurry I continue to search the trail of decaying and lost businesses that remain – with a little imagination they are apparent for those interested.

 gs5 - 81